reportportal/kubernetes/reportportal/README.md

 3. After PostgreSQL and RabbitMQ are up and running, edit values.yaml to adjust ReportPortal settings

-Insert thereal values of postgresql and rabbitmq addresses and ports:
+Insert the real values of PostgreSQL and RabbitMQ addresses and ports:
 ```
 postgresql:
   SecretName: ""